(Disclosure: Some of the links below may be affiliate links)

 It is interesting to note there are also class B shares of Berkshire Hataway (BRK.B).
 These shares do not have any voting rights.
 But they are much cheaper if you want to invest in this company.

-If you were already surprised by the age of the stock market, you might be even more surprised by the age of the first investing book!
+If you were already surprised by the stock market’s age, you might be even more surprised by the old age of the first investing book!

-The earliest book about invest that we know of is Confusion of Confusions, by Josseph De La Vega.
+The earliest book about investing is Confusion of Confusions by Josseph De La Vega.
 It is a Spanish book about speculation and investing.

 The book is most famous for its four rules of speculation: